ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 ## Time Matters

+We have a finite life.
+Though it is long enough to get important things done.

+Your habits are reenforced.
+If you waste time regularly, you’ll continue to waste time.

+Let’s suppose your time is worth minimum wage.
+Assume that to be 100Rs per hour.
+Let’s suppose you waste 6 hours a day.
+That’s 600Rs per day.
+1,80,000 lakh rs per month.
+21,60,000 rs per year.
+Over 10 years it’s 2 crore rs.

+Plus this calculation 🧮 excludes compounding.
+Time spent early will compound.

 Life is short.
 Speed of implementation matters a lot.
 Being impatient can be a good thing.

 Be impatient with yourself and a bit patient with others.

 [^1]: Jordan B Peterson
 [^2]: Naval Ravikant